hasyed123/course-design-assessment/README.md

+# High level overview of the components
+- Model: Provides a data structure for the state of a course within the app and the ability to modify that state (enrolling students, accepting submissions etc) and derive information from that state (calculating averages of students, assignments etc).
+All the business logic around these operations is contained here as well, providing reusability and data integrity

+- Repository: Provides a layer of abstraction between data access and the rest of the app.
+Responsible for loading data from the database into a Course model, and saving the state of a Course model back to the database after any changes

+- Service: Controls the flow of the application.
+Interacts with the client, manages calls to the repository, and invokes model operations

 # Course Management System
 You are asked to design a course management system.
 This system will help the faculty manage many courses, along with the enrolled students in each of the courses, and track their assignments.